PROFINET® Quick Start Guide on MPLAB® Harmony v3

 The LED on the development kit will blink three times at a frequency of 1 Hz and will continue blinking with a short pause between cycles until you right-click on the device and select Stop Flashing LED.

-Building, Programming, and Debugging the Demo Application
+Building and Running the Demo Application

-Install latest MPLAB X IDE.
+Install the latest version of MPLAB X IDE.

-Install latest MPLAB XC32 Compiler.
+Install the latest version of MPLAB XC32 Compiler.

 Open MPLAB X IDE.